 ADDENDUM (March ’16): The Effect of “Power Posing” Likely Depends on Context

 A famous psychologist, Abraham Maslow created a well-known and researched model, a hierarchy, of basic human needs that impact our mental health.
-In order from foundationally important basic needs to self-fulfillment needs, they are physiological needs, safety needs, love and belongingness needs, esteem needs, and, finally, self-actualization needs.
+They are ordered from foundationally important basic needs to self-fulfillment needs: physiological needs, safety needs, love and belongingness needs, esteem needs, and, finally, self-actualization needs.

 This interesting TED Radio Hour episode takes a dive into thinking about these basic needs in our modern times.
 Using people’s individual stories to illustrate each level of Maslow’s hierarchy.
 If you are interested in reading a more complete overview about the hierarchy, I encourage you to take a look at this easy to read article on Simple Psychology.

 Humans need food, sleep, safety, love, purpose.
 Psychologist Abraham Maslow ordered our needs into a hierarchy.
 This week, TED speakers explore that spectrum of need, from primal to profound.